 What’s The Best Thing To Do With Inherited Money?

+Updated for 2024.
 There are lots of ways to spend an inheritance.
 But just because you have options, doesn’t mean they’re all good options.
-After receiving an inheritance from a loved one, heirs will often wonder: what’s the best thing to do with the money?
+After receiving an inheritance from a loved one, heirs will often wonder: what’s the best thing to do with inherited money?
 As you consider what approach is right for your situation, consider these options for managing a large inheritance.

 What to do with an inheritance